 "In addition to tales about 'residents' of the cemetery itself, such as Lady Flo and John Wesley Hardin, we are going to share stories of the spirits of Southwestern folklore, [like] La Llorona, and La Lechuza (the shapeshifting owl-witch)," said Shade.

-She adds,"We call it the Ghosts & Gravestones Tour because in addition to history and ghost stories, our guests will be learning about the hidden meanings behind the symbols that are found on tombstones.
+She adds,"We call it the Ghosts & Gravestones Tour because...our guests will [also] learn about the hidden meanings behind the symbols that are found on tombstones.
 We will show you different examples of rare, weird, and interesting grave markers from all eras, and talk about the traditions & superstitions of cemeteries and graveyards in general."